Joliet Junior College’s Early Childhood Center is no longer accepting new clients.

 - We provide guidance and encourage the social, emotional, physical and cognitive growth of the individual child.

-- Provide opportunities for social interactions during short tours and activities on campus.
+- We provide opportunities for social interactions during short tours and activities on campus.

 The Early Childhood Center was established to provide young children with a safe and healthy environment where they are nurtured and cared for by responsible caregivers.
 It is open to members of the JJC community, students and staff.
 Childcare professionals take a developmental approach to the preschool curriculum and follow the guidelines developed by the National Association for the Education of Young Children (NAEYC).

-The Early Childhood Center is a Nationally Accredited, ExceleRate GOLD, learning laboratory for JJC students enrolled in the early childhood education curriculum.
-The center is state-certified and operated by childcare professionals, student workers, and volunteers interested in gaining experience in an early-education setting.
+The Early Childhood Center is a nationally accredited, ExceleRate GOLD, learning laboratory for JJC students enrolled in early childhood education programs.
+The center is state licensed and operated by childcare professionals, student workers, and volunteers interested in gaining experience in an early-education setting.

 The center accepts children from the ages of three to five years old.
-The Early Childhood Center offers one full-day and one part-day classroom to better serve the needs of our student-parent population and offer flexibility in scheduling.
+The Early Childhood Center offers full-day and part-day options to better serve the needs of our student-parent population and offer flexibility in scheduling.

 The Center's hours of operation for the Fall & Spring semesters are 7:30am-5:00pm, Monday - Friday.
 We follow the academic calendar for holidays, semester breaks and professional development.
 When the College is closed, the ECC will also be closed.

-Fees for registration, deposits and tuition can be found on the Payment Information page on the left menu.
+Fees for registration, deposits and tuition can be found on the Enrollment Information page.
 Students may use their PELL awards to pay for child care services.
 We also accept Child Care Assistance Programs (CCAP) through Child Care Resource and Referral agencies (CCR&R).
 Limited scholarships may be available through an application process when funding is available.

 ECC takes a developmental approach to its preschool curriculum and follows guidelines established by the National Association of the Education of Young Children (NAEYC).
 The staff at the center supports and encourages children to actively participate in the learning process through both child-initiated and teacher-supported activities.

-The classrooms provide a language-rich environment and activity centers that promote decision-making, problem solving, and reasoning skills through prediction learning, observation, and experimentation.
+The classrooms provide a language-rich environment and interest areas that promote decision-making, problem solving, and reasoning skills through prediction learning, observation, and experimentation.
 Children are continually encouraged to explore, discover, and formulate based on their construct of knowledge